 Spiritual Formation, Ministry Theory and Practice Studies

 At Beeson we believe that theological education should result in transformation, not only the transfer of information.
 We also believe that all theology must result in ministry for the church in the world to the glory of God.
-Thus, students take required courses in spiritual formation, pastoral theology, evangelism, missions, preaching.
-Every M.Div. student also completes a year-long ministry practicum in a local church setting, as well as a cross-cultural practicum.
+Thus, students take required courses in spiritual formation, pastoral care and counseling, evangelism, missions and preaching.
+Every M.Div. student also completes a year-long ministry practicum in a local church setting, as well as a cross-cultural ministry practicum.

 12 Credit Hours